Study finds COVID-19 vaccine may reduce virus transmission

 Pfizer and Moderna also are studying the effect of their vaccines on asymptomatic infections.

-Mene Pangalos, executive vice-president of biopharmaceuticals research and development at AstraZeneca, said that no patients experienced severe COVID-19 or required hospitalisation three weeks after receiving a first dose, and that efficacy appeared to increase up to 12 weeks after the initial shot.
+Mene Pangalos, executive vice president of biopharmaceuticals research and development at AstraZeneca, said that no patients experienced severe COVID-19 or required hospitalization three weeks after receiving a first dose, and that effectiveness appeared to increase up to 12 weeks after the initial shot.

 “Our data suggest you want to be as close to the 12 weeks as you can” for the second dose, Pangalos said.

-British Health Secretary Matt Hancock said the study “backs the strategy that we've taken” to make sure more people have got at least one shot to protect them.
-Britain's decision has been criticised as risky by other European countries.
+British Health Secretary Matt Hancock said the study “backs the strategy that we've taken" to make sure more people have gotten at least one shot.
+Britain's decision has been criticized as risky by other European countries.

 He said that the authors themselves acknowledged their research was not designed to investigate the vaccine's dosing schedule and that their conclusions were based on statistical modelling, not actual patients tracked over time.

-“It certainly isn't very strong evidence, but there is also no indication this is the wrong thing to do,” Evans said of Britain's decision to delay second doses.
+“It certainly isn't very strong evidence, but there is also no indication this is the wrong thing to do,” Evans said of Britain's strategy.

-One of the lead Oxford researchers, Dr Andrew Pollard, said scientists also believe the AstraZeneca vaccine will continue to offer protection against new variants of COVID-19, although they are still waiting for data on that.
-Fast-spreading mutant versions of the virus have caused alarm around the world.
+One of the Oxford researchers, Dr Andrew Pollard, said scientists also believe the AstraZeneca vaccine will continue to offer protection against new variants of COVID-19, though they are still waiting for data on that.
+Fast-spreading mutant versions have caused alarm around the world.

+“If we do need to update the vaccines, then it is actually a relatively straightforward process.
+It only takes a matter of months, rather than the huge efforts that everyone went through last year to get the very large-scale trials run,” Pollard told the BBC.

+Meanwhile, a UN-backed programme to supply COVID-19 vaccines to the neediest people worldwide is gearing up after a troubled start.
+The COVAX Facility announced plans Wednesday for an initial distribution of some 100 million doses by the end of March and more than 200 million more by the end of June to dozens of countries.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login